 The Nick Darke Writers' Award 2020 is now open for entries.

-Established in 2006 to celebrate the best writing for stage, screen and radio, the Nick Darke Writers' Award is funded by Falmouth University's Academy of Music and Theatre Arts, and the School of Writing & Journalism.
+Established in 2006 to celebrate the best writing for stage, screen and radio, the Nick Darke Writers' Award is funded by Falmouth University through the Academy of Music and Theatre Arts (AMATA) and the School of Communication.
 The Award commemorates the playwright Nick Darke and was conceived following his death by his wife, the artist and filmmaker Jane Darke, with the support of his family.
 Nick Darke wrote in many forms but earned his living in the world of theatre, screen and radio.

-Open to all national and international writers aged 16 or over, the £6,000 Award provides the time to write that financial support facilitates.
+Open to all UK and European writers aged 16 or over, the £6,000 Award provides the time to write that financial support facilitates.

 How to apply:

 - Please submit a full stage play script (minimum of 45 minutes in length, no maximum) and a one-page synopsis about the play in PDF format to: firstname.lastname@example.org.
 Confirmation of receipt of entry will be sent by email.

 - All submissions should be entered anonymously.
 Do not include a name, address or email on the script.
 Please provide contact details in the email with your submission.